thisisphume/short_text_analyzer/README.md

 `pip install short-text-analyzer`

-Install all the required packages in requirement file.
+Install all the required packages from the requirement.txt file.

 `pip install -r requirements.txt`